Blog Published: January 2018

 Solar Tariff Impact on the Solar Industry

 This is by no means good news if you support the shift to clean energy.
 It will slow progress and the growth of the solar industry.
 However, because solar still offers very attractive economics for customers, progress will continue - even if at a slower pace.

 It is important to note that the solar tariff is only on the price of solar panels.
 The whole cost of going solar isn’t going up, only the cost of panels.
 Because of this, the tariff will disproportionately impact large utility-scale solar projects because solar panels are a bigger percentage of the overall cost of those projects.
 Prices for homeowners and commercial property owners will be impacted much less because solar panels make up a smaller percentage of the total cost for those smaller projects.

-This trade case has been pending for many months, and Namasté Solar took that time to plan ahead and prepare.
-Our forecasts were based on a 30% solar panel tariff, so we prepared for and took action based on this scenario.
+This trade case has been pending for many months, and Namaste Solar took that time to plan ahead and prepare.
+Our forecasts were based on a 30% solar panel tariff, so we took action based on this scenario.
 The solar panel tariff is not the decision we wanted, but we were ready nonetheless.

 Impact on Residential Customers

 The economics of solar energy have made it a good financial investment for many years now, and though this tariff is a setback, solar remains a fantastic deal for many homeowners.
-The 30% federal tax credit is still in place, solar still insulates you from rising utility costs, and solar panels still pay for themselves over time.
+The federal tax credit offers additional savings, solar still insulates you from rising utility costs, and solar panels still pay for themselves over time.
 These factors haven’t changed.

 Impact on Commercial Customers